Generalized hyperbolicity for diffeomorphisms of Banach spaces: Introduction

-Both Examples \ref{ex:shift}, \ref{ex:product} do not fits to the framework \cite{SteinleinWalther1990, LaniWayda1995} and up to the author's knowledge any other general definitions of hyperbolicity for nonlinear diffeomorphisms of Banach space.
+The closest Banach-space notions are those of \cite{SteinleinWalther1990,LaniWayda1995}, introduced near homoclinic orbits of delay equations.
+Definition~\ref{def:CLf} relaxes these frameworks in three independent directions.
+First, neither projection is required to depend continuously on $x$, allowing dimension variability and Morse-Smale dynamics such as Example~\ref{ex:product}; see also the related recent Hilbert-space results of \cite{ACK2025}.
+Second, {\rm(GH2)} allows both inclusions to be strict, as realized by Example~\ref{ex:shift}; in particular, because the unstable inclusion is strict, unstable vectors need not grow and the map need not be expansive.
+Third, $E_x^u$ may be infinite-dimensional, unlike theories based on finite-dimensional unstable or inertial manifolds \cite{Henry1981,SellYou,DKKP2012}.
+Thus neither principal example belongs to the frameworks of \cite{SteinleinWalther1990,LaniWayda1995,Henry1981,SellYou}.

-These studies of dynamics in infinite-dimensional space was partially motivated by renormalization operators in dynamical systems.
-Most famous examples are logistics map \cite{RL1, RL2, RL3, RL4}, Henon map \cite{RH1, RH2, RH3, RH4}, complex quadratic family \cite{RUQ1, RL2, RUQ3}.
-In most of those cases renormalization dynamics have one hyperbolic fixed point and for this case concept generalized $(C, \lambda)$-structure looks excess.
-We expect that this concept is useful for the case if renormalization dynamics has a nontrivial invariant set, for example in spontaneous stochasticity \cite{MailRaib1, MailRaib2}, and limiting behavior of gravitational fingers in incompressible porous media equation \cite{otto-menon-2005, Boffetta2, PetrovaTikhomirovEfendiev2025}.
+Extending the definition to the non-invertible maps also treated in \cite{SteinleinWalther1990,LaniWayda1995} is left for future work.
+A recent result of Arrieta, Carvalho, and Takaessu \cite{ACK2025} gives Lipschitz shadowing on the global attractor and H\"older shadowing in a neighborhood of the attractor for Morse-Smale semigroups on a Hilbert space.
+Our setting is different, since we consider invertible dynamics under uniform global assumptions; within this setting, our shadowing conclusion is global on the entire Banach space rather than restricted to an attractor or its neighborhood.

-\begin{statement} Generalized $(C, \lambda)$-structure preserves under conjugacy by diffeomorphism.
-Assume that diffeomorphism $f: \Bb \to \Bb$ satisfies generalized $(C, \lambda)$-structure and $h$ is a diffeomorphism satisfying with bounded differential:
+One motivation comes from renormalization operators in dynamical systems, including those associated with the logistic map \cite{RL1,RL2,RL3,RL4}, the Hénon map \cite{RH1,RH2,RH3,RH4}, and the complex quadratic family \cite{RUQ1,RL2,RUQ3}.
+Generalized hyperbolicity is likely to be most relevant when the renormalization dynamics has a nontrivial invariant set, as may occur in spontaneous stochasticity \cite{MailRaib1,MailRaib2} and in the limiting dynamics of gravitational fingers for the incompressible porous media equation \cite{otto-menon-2005,Boffetta2,PetrovaTikhomirovEfendiev2025}.
+The cocycle version may also be useful for stability questions concerning endomorphisms \cite{End-Berger-Koscard,End-Ikeda,End-Uruguay}.